 When a teacher submits their letter to tender their retirement, they are provided with an acknowledgement letter and asked if they are interested in being considered for placement on the Occasional Teaching List.
-An email address is provided for whom to contact at Employee Services (ES).
+An email address is provided for whom to contact at People and Culture (formally Employee Services).
 On receipt of that response email the prospective retiree is advised that their last principal will be contacted for a reference.
 The teacher's status with the Ontario College of Teachers must remain in Good Standing and their Annual Offence Declaration (AOD) must be complete.